skyu-io/skyu-docs/docs/Tutorials/user-management/access-levels.md

 ---
-title: Users, Teams and Permissions
+title: Managing Access at Different Levels
 ---

 One of the key concepts in SkyU IAM system is role inheritance.
 When a role is assigned to a user, team, or service account at a higher level (e.g., organization level), that role is automatically propagated to all child layers (projects and environments) within that hierarchy.
 This means that permissions granted at higher levels apply globally to all entities within that hierarchy.